What is the best VPN in 2023?

 Windscribe VPN shows off a super clean product with native Windows, macOS, iOS and Android clients.
 Linux users can simply apt-get as usual.

 Windscribe also allows free users to earn credits.
 How?
-By using the users’ browsers to mine for a cryptocurrency called Monero.
+By using the users’ browsers to mine a cryptocurrency called Monero.
 This is an odd concept but it surely caught our eyes.

 Although they are based in Canada (under the Five Eyes), they do take security seriously.
 They have double hopping (routing your traffic twice through their network) and a kill switch.